Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor.rst

     Ends combat for the actor.

 `updateDerivedStatistics`_
     Updates statistics derived from attributes, which are magicka, fatigue, and encumbrance.
+Will also update the UI if used on the player.
 Normally handled automatically when you use tes3.modStatistic.

 `updateOpacity`_
     Updates the actor's visual opacity.
 Used after modifying applied chameleon or invisiblity effects.